ScandinavianDesignGroup/translator/README.md

-I18N
+Translator
 ==========

-This is a simple library to aid in translating text client side
+This is a simple library to aid in translating text client side.
+As such, the name i18n.min.js is slightly misleading.
+For now.

 ### Single-shot translations
 You need to specify the translations: